javitocor/Ruby-Capstone-Project/README.md

 📝 License

-Check out my stories on medium to see what I'm talking about!
-Follow me on Instagram and Twitter to see what I am up to!
+Check out my stories on Medium to see what I'm talking about!
+Follow me on Linkedin and Twitter to see what I am up to!

 Enjoy!